wowserhq/blizzardry/README.md

 JavaScript library for mastering the wizardry that is [Blizzard](http://blizzard.com)'s game files.

+The current version of Blizzardry focusses on [Wrath of the Lich King](http://us.blizzard.com/en-us/games/wrath/) game content.

 Licensed under the **MIT** license, see LICENSE for more information.